-Farm bills: Derek O’Brien, 7 other MPs suspended over ‘unruly behaviour’ in Rajya Sabha
+Farm bills: Derek O’Brien, 7 more MPs, suspended for ‘unruly behaviour’, refuse to leave Rajya Sabha

-M Venkaiah Naidu added that a no-confidence motion against the deputy chairman was not admissible under the rules.
+M Venkaiah Naidu said that a no-confidence motion against the deputy chairman was not admissible under the rules.

 Rajya Sabha Chairperson M Venkaiah Naidu on Monday suspended eight legislators from Opposition parties for a week of the Parliament’s Monsoon Session for their “unruly behaviour” in the Upper House on Sunday, reported NDTV.
 These MPs are Derek O Brien and Dola Sen of Trinamool Congress, Rajiv Satav, Ripun Bora and Syed Nasir Hussain of the Congress, Elamaram Kareem and KK Ragesh of the Communist Party of India (Marxist) and Aam Aadmi Party’s Sanjay Singh.

 Naidu added that a no-confidence motion against the deputy chairman was not admissible under the rules.
 More than 45 opposition MPs had filed the no-confidence motion against Harivansh Narayan Singh.
-He then adjourned the Upper House till 10.30 am.

 Chaos descended in the Rajya Sabha on Sunday as two critical bills on the agricultural sector were up for vote.
 At one point, the telecast of the proceedings was muted as members of opposition parties gathered inside the well of the House in protest.
 After a short adjournment, deputy chairperson Harivansh Narayan Singh took up the bills, clause by clause, and passed them.
 But demonstrations continued inside the Rajya Sabha even after the session ended as the deputy chairperson had not agreed for a division of votes.